Severe and fatal traffic accidents occur in Houston and throughout Texas for various reasons. However, almost all traffic collisions...

 - Accidents caused by defective or dangerous products

-- Dog bites or attacks
+- Dog bites or other animal attacks

 - Construction site accidents